21+ Best Countries To Teach Abroad

 5) Vietnam – Qualified teachers only

-Vietnam is one of the most under rated countries on the list.
-If you’re wanting a country where the cost of living is low like Thailand, but a country where you’ll be paid a good hourly rate, then look no further than Vietnam.
-In Vietnam, teaching positions are located in the countries two major cities – Ha Noi and Ho Chi Minh City.
+Vietnam is one of the most underrated countries on the list.
+If you want a country where the cost of living is low, like Thailand, but where you’ll be paid a reasonable hourly rate, look no further than Vietnam.
+In Vietnam, teaching positions are located in the country’s two major cities – Ha Noi and Ho Chi Minh City.

 Vietnam is one of the least expensive countries in the world.
-You can live comfortably in Vietnam on roughly $800-1200 USD a month depending on your spending habits.
-The food is good, the people are nice and you’ll have an opportunity to travel and socialize with locals and expats.
-Also, the majority of the teaching jobs are located in the two major cities instead of the country side like a lot of teaching jobs in Japan or Korea are.
+Depending on your spending habits, you can live comfortably in Vietnam for roughly $800-1200 USD a month.
+The food is good, the people are friendly, and you’ll have an opportunity to travel and socialize with locals and expats.
+Also, most teaching jobs are located in the two major cities instead of the countryside, like many teaching jobs in Japan or Korea are.

 Teachers in Vietnam are paid by the hour instead of a salary.
-As such, it can be difficult getting enough hours per week at first teaching English.
-Typically, it takes a teacher around a month to find 20+ hours of teaching.
-Working at two or more schools.
-Finally, Vietnam updated their laws so you’ll need a background in education, degree or previous verifiable classroom experience.
+Getting enough hours per week at first teaching English can be challenging.
+Typically, it takes a teacher around a month to find 20+ hours of teaching working at two or more schools.
+Finally, Vietnam updated its laws, so you’ll need a background in education, a degree, or previous verifiable classroom experience.

 Pros: